rotundasoftware/cartero/README.md

 ## Benefits

-* Organize your app into packages (i.e. components) containing HTML, JavaScript, css, and images.
+* Organize your app into packages containing HTML, JavaScript, css, and images.
 * Serve assets directly to your rendered pages, no more messing with `script` and `link` tags!
 * Efficiently transform scss / less to css, coffee to JavaScript, etc. using streams.
 * Keep assets used by a particular view template in the same folder as their view.